IBM Dividend Safety, Payout, Growth & Much More

 Using these assumptions, the dividend discount model suggests the stock is trading near its fair value.

 IBM Stock Dividend & Dogs of the Dow

-I won’t get into all of the specifics of the Dogs of the Dow stock picking strategy.
-Suffice it to say that under this method, the Dow stocks with the highest dividend yields are deemed to be undervalued and ready for a rally.
+I won’t get into all the specifics of the Dogs of the Dow stock-picking strategy.
+Suffice it to say that under this method, the Dow stocks with the highest dividend yields are deemed undervalued and ready for a rally.

-And IBM has routinely been one of the highest dividend yielding stocks in the Dow Jones Industrial Average during recent months.
+And IBM if oftentimes among the highest dividend-paying stocks in the Dow Jones Industrial Average.